FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Introduction

 \section{Introduction}

-Transfer learning powers many modern NLP applications using neural networks.
-Performance on downstream tasks is increased by extensive self-supervised pretraining on large corpora of text, usually scraped from the web.
-Many pretrained model checkpoints are made available for common use.
-However, a large percentage of them are only pretrained for English.
-Although there have been efforts to provide large pretrained models for other languages~\cite{nozza2020mask}, these efforts are constrained by the available compute and available text corpora, especially for low-resource languages.

-One option is the use of publicly available pretrained multilingual models, such as mBERT~\cite{devlin-etal-2019-bert} or XLM-R~\cite{xlmr}.
-These broaden the range of covered languages significantly, but cannot fully bridge the performance gap between low-resource and high-resource languages~\cite{wu-dredze-2020-languages}. \citet{rust-etal-2021-good} also show that multilingual tokenizers disproportionately disadvantage low-resource languages with less representation in the tokenizer's vocabulary.
+Research on large language models is advancing rapidly with powerful new models being published at a break-neck pace~\citep[\textit{e.g.,}][]{ zeng2022glm,le-scao-etal-2022-language,touvron2023llama}.
+Although multilingual models have been released, many of the world's languages are not covered.
+Multilingual models have also been shown to have subpar performance on under-resourced languages~\citep{wu-dredze-2020-languages}.
+Therefore, it is crucial to develop methods that harness these advances and make them available for further languages, especially low-resource ones.

-Another option is to apply crosslingual model transfer, transferring weights pretrained on a high-resource (source) language to the low-resource (target) language.
-This warm start effectively ``bootstraps'' the learning process for the low-resource language, reducing the need for both data and compute.
-Subsequently, the model is further adapted to the target language by continued pretraining on monolingual text data in the target language.
-Here, the same loss as for the original self-supervised pretraining is used.
-This sort of training regimen is also known as language adaptive pretraining~(\lapt{}, \citealp{language-adaptive-pretraing}).
+A promising line of work in this regard focuses on crosslingual transfer of Transformer models pretrained on high-resource languages.
+Crosslingual transfer directly copies the pretrained weights in the Transformer layers to the target language model.
+Subsequently, the model is further adapted to the target language by continued pretraining on unlabeled target language text using the original self-supervised pretraining objective.
+This sort of training regimen is also known as language adaptive pretraining~(\lapt{}; \citealp{language-adaptive-pretraing}).

-For monolingual models, the vocabulary and pretrained embedding matrix have to be replaced with a new one to accommodate the new language.
-Several approaches have been proposed to adapt the new embedding matrix to the pre-existing weights in the other transferred layers~\cite{zoph-etal-2016-transfer, artetxe-etal-2020-cross, de-vries-nissim-2021-gpt2-recycle}.
-In particular, \citet{minixhofer-etal-2022-wechsel} build on \citet{tran2020ramen} and propose \wechsel{} to initialize the new embeddings based on the knowledge stored in the original embedding matrix.

-In contrast, approaches using multilingual source models rely on {extending} the pretrained vocabulary with language-specific tokens~\cite{wang-etal-2019-improving,language-adaptive-pretraing,wang-etal-2020-extending,chau-smith-2021-specializing}.
-Apart from \citet{wang-etal-2019-improving}, these merely apply random initialization for the newly added tokens.
-In this context, the crosslingual transfer of multilingual models to a single language can also be referred to as \textit{specialization}.
-Intuitively, a good (i.e., better than random) initialization ought to improve the output quality and reduce the required compute.
-To this end, we propose \focus{}, a novel embedding initialization method crafted specifically to adapt pretrained multilingual language models to a single language. \focus{} exploits the fact that the pretrained multilingual vocabulary is likely to have an overlap with the target language and represents new tokens as combinations of overlapping ones, weighted by similarity.
-Our work focuses on enhancing performance for languages already seen during pretraining.
-We illustrate \focus{} in \autoref{fig:focus-detail}.